ozgurocak/sozluk-olusturucu/README.md

 # sozluk-olusturucu
-A tool for creating simple dictionary files in Turkish language.
+A tool for creating simple dictionary files in Turkish language, in Python.
+Uses Selenium for web-scraping.